apache/beam/learning/prompts/code-explaination/05_io_spanner.md

 options = SpannerOptions()
 ```
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command line arguments.
-The `SpannerOptions` class defines three command line arguments `project_id`, `instance_id`, and `database_id` that are used to configure `ReadFromSpanner` transform.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command-line arguments.
+The `SpannerOptions` class defines the command-line arguments `project_id`, `instance_id`, and `database_id`, which are used to configure the `ReadFromSpanner` transform.

 ```python
 class ExampleRow(NamedTuple):
     id: int
     name: str
 ```
-This code defines a `NamedTuple` object `ExampleRow` that represents a `Cloud Spanner` row.
-The `NamedTuple` object has two fields `id` and `name` that represent a `Cloud Spanner` row columns.
-The `NamedTuple` object is used as a row type in `ReadFromSpanner` transform.
+This code defines a `NamedTuple` object `ExampleRow` that represents a Cloud Spanner row.
+The `NamedTuple` object has the fields `id` and `name`, which represent a Cloud Spanner row.
+The `NamedTuple` object is used as a row type in the `ReadFromSpanner` transform.

 ```python
  coders.registry.register_coder(ExampleRow, coders.RowCoder)
 ```
 Registering a coder for `NamedTuple` is required to use `NamedTuple` as a row type.
-For more information on how to register a coder for a custom type, visit [here](https://beam.apache.org/documentation/programming-guide/#data-encoding-and-type-safety).
+For more information about how to register a coder for a custom type, see [Data encoding and type safety](https://beam.apache.org/documentation/programming-guide/#data-encoding-and-type-safety).

 ```python
 output = (p | "Read from table" >> ReadFromSpanner(